 Clinical biochemistry refers to the analysis of the blood plasma (or serum) for a wide variety of substances—substrates, enzymes, hormones, etc—and their use in the diagnosis and monitoring of disease.
 Analysis of other body fluids (eg, urine, ascitic fluids, CSF) is also included.
 One test is very seldom specific to one clinical condition, and basic checklists of factors affecting the most commonly-requested analytes are given below.
 Thus, rather than 6 tests that merely confirm or deny 6 possibilities, a well-chosen group of 6 tests can provide information pointing to a wide variety of different conditions by a process of pattern recognition.
-Biochemistry tests should be accompanied by full hematology, as evaluation of both together is essential for optimal recognition of many of the most characteristic disease patterns (see Diagnostic Procedures for the Private Practice Laboratory: Clinical Hematology).
+Biochemistry tests should be accompanied by full hematology, as evaluation of both together is essential for optimal recognition of many of the most characteristic disease patterns (see Clinical Hematology).

 Basic Test Panel

 Most veterinary laboratories offer a basic panel of tests, which represents a minimal investigation applicable to most general situations.
 For small animals, a typical panel includes total protein, albumin, globulin (calculated as the difference between the first 2 analytes), urea, creatinine, ALT, and alkaline phosphatase (ALP).
 In addition, a yellow color seen in the plasma should be considered an indication for measuring bilirubin.
 This panel may be modified as appropriate for other species, eg, glutamate dehydrogenase (GDH) and/or γ glutamyl transferase (γ GT) are more appropriate “liver enzymes” for horses and farm animals, or it may be more appropriate to concentrate primarily on muscle enzymes (CK and AST) in athletic animals.